October 17, 2009

 Now I’m sure some of the Word Police, the wordanistas over at Webster’s, are gonna say, ‘Hey, that’s not a word.’
 Well, anybody who knows me knows that I’m no fan of dictionaries or reference books.
 They’re elitist.
 Constantly telling us what is or isn’t true, or what did or didn’t happen.
 Who’s Britannica to tell me the Panama Canal was finished in 1914?
 If I wanna say it happened in 1941, that’s my right.
 I don't trust books.
 They’re all fact, no heart.”

-Elitist language experts have noted that the word “truthiness” already existed before Colbert used it and that earlier uses of the word date back to the early 1800s.
-Indeed, there’s a series of posts about this on the Language Log, a blog run by University of Pennsylvania phonetician Mark Liberman, with contributions from various linguists.
+Oh sure, there are some elitist egghead language experts who have noted that the word truthiness already existed before Colbert uttered it and that uses of the word date back to the early 1800s.

 As Colbert might say [loudly, while shaking his fist], “Damn you, Zimmer!”